 Here’s how you can participate and keep your game going while we emerge from the lockdown and figure out this new world we live in.

 Research Local Networking Opportunities

 Spend some time today researching opportunities to connect with other business professionals in your area.
 LinkedIn and Facebook are two good places to start.
 Look for events and meetings you can join virtually.
-Create a list of groups you are interested and make a note when they meet.
+Create a list of groups you are interested in and make a note of when they meet.
 Most organized networking groups meet regularly (online and/or in person).
 Don’t forget to put them in your calendar or set reminders for yourself of when they are happening.

 Research Your Target Companies

 We’ve written before about the importance of figuring out the types of companies you want to work for and then making a list of the specific ones to start really zeroing in on.
 This is a very critical part of your job search.
 It will save you a lot of time in the long run.
 You will avoid wasting time applying to companies that aren’t a good fit.